 Under the 2014 Plan, the number of shares of Common and Class B common stock available for issuance is (i) 2,000,000, plus (ii) 45,421 shares of Common stock or Class B common stock that remained available for grant in connection with awards under the 2001 Plan as of the date our shareholders approved the 2014 Plan plus (iii) shares underlying currently outstanding awards issued under the 2001 Plan, which shares become reissuable under the 2014 Plan to the extent that such underlying shares are not issued due to their forfeiture, expiration, termination or otherwise.
-A total of 601,252 shares of Common stock, net of cancellations, and 626,387 shares of Class B common stock, had been awarded under the 2014 Plan as of December 31, 2018.
-As of December 31, 2018, 817,782 shares of common stock were reserved for future grants under the 2014 Plan.
+A total of 779,502 shares of Common stock, net of cancellations, and 787,490 shares of Class B common stock, had been awarded under the 2014 Plan as of December 31, 2019.
+As of December 31, 2019, 478,429 shares of common stock were reserved for future grants under the 2014 Plan.
 Options under the 2014 Plan vest over two to four years of service and have contractual terms of five years.
 Awards of non-vested restricted stock, which are granted at no cost to the employee, vest upon attainment of a specified age, generally toward the end of an employee's career at age 62 or older.
 Vesting may be accelerated in certain circumstances prior to the original vesting date.

 The 2001 Plan expired during 2014; therefore, no additional options may be granted.
-There were 1,000 options to exercise common stock outstanding under the 2001 Plan at December 31, 2018.
-Options under the 2001 Plan vest over two to four years of service and have contractual terms of five years.
+There were no options outstanding under the 2001 Plan at December 31, 2019.

-The following is a summary of stock option activity under the 2014 Plan and the 2001 Plan as of and for the year ended December 31, 2018:
+The following is a summary of stock option activity under the 2014 Plan and the 2001 Plan as of and for the year ended December 31, 2019: